-The Monitoring and Assessment Branch (MAB) in DOEE's Air Quality Division operates, maintains, and performs all functions of the ambient air monitoring program required by the CAA.
 The District's network currently consists of five (5) monitoring sites.
+DOEE is proposing to add a new monitoring station in an overburdened environmental justice (EJ) community in late-2023.
 Sampling covers criteria air pollutants, PM{2.5} mass and chemical speciation, and enhanced monitoring for ozone and its precursor pollutants with a photochemical assessment monitoring station (PAMS) for measuring speciated VOCs, NO_x, carbonyls, air toxics, and surface and meteorological parameters.